-- Non-University Groups must be sponsored by a Student Organization or University Department.
-The Sponsored External Organization will be required to complete a Facility Use Agreement and will be charged at the External Organization rate.
+- Non-University Groups must be sponsored by a Registered Student Organization or University Department.
+The Sponsored Non-University Group will be required to complete a Facility Use Agreement and will be charged at the Standard rate.

 - University faculty, staff, students, and student organizations may not reserve rooms or other space in the Student Centers on behalf of or for the use of a Non-University Group so that the Non-University Group can use the space at a reduced rate.

-- Sponsored External Organizations will be charged a non-refundable deposit (25% of room fee) and must complete a Facility Use Agreement.
+- Sponsored Non-University Groups will be charged a non-refundable deposit (25% of room fee) and must complete a Facility Use Agreement.
 We must receive your deposit and Facility Use Agreement within 10 business days of your reservation request in order to confirm your reservation.

-- For updated information regarding staffing rates, please visit the Rave! website.
+- For updated information regarding staffing rates, please click here.

 - Event Staffing

-- All Ballroom, Governance Chamber, and Cinema events require a minimum staffing level of one Event Assistant for the duration of the event.
+- All Ballroom, Governance Chamber, and Cinema events require a minimum staffing level of one Event Assistant for the duration of the event and one hour before and after client access to the space.
 Depending on the complexity of the event and the amount of AV equipment required, additional staffing may be necessary.
 Other Priority Events (multi-day and/or multi-venue events) may be required to have a minimum staffing level to ensure the quality of the event.